dart-lang/test/README.md

 * `phantomjs`: Whether the test is running on [PhantomJS](http://phantomjs.org/).

+* `firefox`: Whether the test is running on Mozilla Firefox.

+* `safari`: Whether the test is running on Apple Safari.

 * `dart-vm`: Whether the test is running on the Dart VM in any context, including Dartium.
 It's identical to `!js`.